Freak on a Leash: Reception

 David Lloyd said it was Korn's most popular song, and on July 8, 1999, the song was the ninth most-infringed song on the Internet. iTunes said that "Wright and Thompson bring a brighter, sharper sheen to Korn's sound, which helped make huge hits out of 'Freak on a Leash'."

 Allmusic editor highlighted the song.
-David Fricke described: "caged-animal babble (the Busta Rhymes-in-Bellevue outburst in "Freak on a Leash")..."
-Yahoo Music! concluded that Davis delves into his own personal demons, in this song present.
+David Fricke said: "caged-animal babble (the Busta Rhymes-in-Bellevue outburst in "Freak on a Leash")..."
+In their review of the Follow The Leader album, Yahoo Music! highlighted this track as an example of Davis "delv[ing] into his own personal demons", in this case, those that were ongoing at the time rather than in the past.

 It was rated the sixth-top single of 1999 by Spin.
 It reached number six on the Billboard Modern Rock Tracks chart and number ten on the Mainstream Rock Tracks chart, and was successful on the Hot 100 charting number 89.
 It was also immensely popular in Australia where the single was certified Gold for shipments in excess of 35,000 units.
 The song appeared on VH1's list of the "40 Greatest Metal Songs" at number twenty-three.

 The music video debuted at number eight on MTV's Total Request Live on February 9, 1999, and peaking at number 1 on its thirteenth day, February 25. and spent ten non-consecutive days at the top position until its "retirement", on May 11, 1999.
 It won the Grammy Award for Best Short Form Music Video and the 1999 Metal Edge Readers' Choice Award for "Music Video of the Year".
 It was also nominated for nine 1999 MTV Video Music Awards, including Best Direction.
 It won two, Best Rock Video and Best Editing.

 The song made VH1's "100 Greatest Songs of the 90s" list at number sixty-nine, and VH1's "100 Greatest Hard Rock Songs" at number forty-eight.
 In 2017, Spin ranked it as number one on their list of the 30 greatest nu metal songs of all time.
 In 2019, Loudwire ranked the song number one on their list of the 50 greatest Korn songs, and in 2021, Kerrang ranked the song number four on their list of the 20 greatest Korn songs.

-Freak on a Leash won five awards and was nominated fifteen times.
+"Freak on a Leash" won six awards and was nominated seventeen times.
 The song won two MTV Music Awards, one Billboard Music Award, one Grammy Award, and one Metals' Edge Readers Choice Award.
-The song also debuted in 15 countries worldwide, and topped three Modern Rock Radio Station charts, and one Mainstream Rock Radio Station chart in 1999.
+Mexican station 91X ranked it 7th on their "Top 91 of 1999" list.